JohnEarnest/ok/docs/Trees.md

 	nd:`a`b`c`d
 	nt: 0 0 1 0

 We'll say a _normalized tree_ is one in which parent nodes strictly precede their children.
 Trees glued together using our append procedure will preserve this property, and our remove procedure depends on it.
-Checking whether a tree is normalized is fairly straightforward- no parent index should be greater than the index of the current node.
+Checking whether a tree is normalized is fairly straightforward- no parent index should be greater than the index of the current node:

 	  norm: {~|/(!#x)<x}